 - Why was it banned?
-Almost as soon as it was released, the Pennsylvania Supreme Court Justice Michael Musmanno wrote Cancer is, “not a book.
+Almost as soon as it was released, Pennsylvania Supreme Court Justice Michael Musmanno wrote Cancer is, “not a book.
 It is a cesspool, an open sewer, a pit of putrefaction, a slimy gathering of all that is rotten in the debris of human depravity.”
 As you can imagine, people weren’t ready for what George Orwell would later call “the most important book of the mid-1930s”.

 Slaughterhouse-Five by Kurt Vonnegut (1969)

-- The gist: Billy Pilgrim, a disoriented, and ill-trained American soldier, is captured by the Germans during the Battle of the Bulge and taken prisoner in Dresden.
-Housed in a disused slaughterhouse, known as “Slaughterhouse number 5”, he and the other POWs and German guards alike hide in a deep cellar; sheltering from the firestorm during the Bombing of Dresden in World War II.
+- The gist: Billy Pilgrim, a disoriented and ill-trained American soldier, is captured by the Germans during the Battle of the Bulge and taken prisoner in Dresden.
+Housed in a disused slaughterhouse, known as “Slaughterhouse number 5”, he and the other POWs and German guards alike hide in a deep cellar, sheltering from the firestorm during the Bombing of Dresden in World War II.
 During this period, time begins to warp, and Pilgrim starts to see visions of the future and the past, including his death.

 - Why was it banned?
-The good old USA thought better than to let its children be exposed to such themes, residing it to the ranks of the American Library Association’s 100 Most Frequently Challenged books.
+The good old USA thought better than to let its children be exposed to such themes, relegating it to the ranks of the American Library Association’s 100 Most Frequently Challenged books.

 The Satanic Verses by Salman Rushdie (1988)

-- The gist: Rushdie’s book tells the story of an Indian expat living in modern day England.
-After surviving a plane crash, Gibreel Farishta, a Bollywood superstar is left to rebuild his life, while the other survivor, the emigrant Saladin Chamcha has his life torn apart.
+- The gist: Rushdie’s book tells the story of an Indian ex-pat living in modern-day England.
+After surviving a plane crash, Gibreel Farishta, a Bollywood superstar, is left to rebuild his life, while the other survivor, the emigrant Saladin Chamcha has his life torn apart.

 - Why was it banned?
 Many in the Islamic community saw Rushdie’s take on Islam to be blasphemous.
 In Venezuela, you would be imprisoned for 15 months if caught reading the book, while Japan issued fines for people who sold the English-language edition.
 Even in the US, two major bookshops refused to sell the book after death threats were received.